 Shopping in Roppongi can be a high-end experience, but regular events (like the Christmas Markets) and yearly sales make it more accessible to everyone.
 The two most well-know shopping malls in the area are Tokyo Midtown and Roppongi Hills.

 But then again, calling them shopping malls is an understatement.
-Tokyo Midtown is home to the aforementioned Suntory Art Museum and 21 21 Design Sight, as well as Fujifilm Square (which we’ll get to in a moment).
+Tokyo Midtown is home to the aforementioned Suntory Art Museum and 21 21 Design Sight, as well as Fujifilm Square.
 Roppongi Hills meanwhile has the Mori Art Museum and Mori Tower.

 Roppongi is also home to one of the largest Tsutaya bookstores in the city.
-If you’re looking for a new Japanese or English book or magazine, this is the place to go.
-There’s even a paid co-working space inside — something that digital nomads might be interested in.
+If you’re looking for a new English or Japanese book or magazine, this is the place to go.
+There’s even a paid co-working space inside.

 Other personal shopping recommendations include:

-• Hashichou: Also in Tokyo Midtown, at this chopstick shop you can handcrafted chopsticks and personalize them.
+- Hashichou: Also in Tokyo Midtown, at this chopstick shop you can handcraft chopsticks and personalize them.

 5. Face your fear with Maman

-Want to be in the shot too but don’t have a tripod?
+Want to be in the shot too, but don’t have a tripod (or can’t bear the thought of asking a stranger)?
 No problem.
 Simply place your phone on the nearby bench, angle the camera up, and you’ll snap a shot that captures the scale of the sculpture — like something straight out of a Godzilla movie.

 6. Hang out with space fish at Mohri Garden

-There is one thing that makes the pond in Mohri Garden unqiue and it’s not just the gold heart art sculpture by artist Jean-Michel Othoniel.
+There is one thing that makes the pond in Mohri Garden unique — and it’s not just the gold heart sculpture by artist Jean-Michel Othoniel.
 In the pond itself, there are space fish.
 In 2003, 10,000 medaka fish were welcomed to the central pond by Japanese astronaut Mamoru Mohri.

-Pro Tip: After enjoying a peaceful break in the garden, head into the TV Asahi headquarters.
-Here, you can check out some exclusive character merchandise — you’re likely to find favorites like Doraemon and Crayon Shin-chan among others.
+Pro tip: After enjoying a break in the garden, head into the TV Asahi headquarters.
+Here, you can check out some exclusive character merchandise — you’re likely to find favorites like Doraemon and Crayon Shin-chan, among others.

-Due to it’s high population of foreign residents, and the presence of a number of international company headquarters, Roppongi has become a must-visit destination for foodies seeking international flavors.
+Due to the large population of foreign residents, and the presence of a number of international company headquarters, Roppongi has become a must-visit destination for foodies seeking international flavors.

 You’ll easily be able to find kebabs, falafels, pizza, as well as delicious brunch and good ol’ British pub options.
 Our personal recommendations include:

-If going to a pub isn’t enough and you are missing home comforts like Yorkshire Tea (for you Brits), supermarkets like Meidi-Ya sell such international products.
-You can also find a variety of ingredients imported from other parts of Asia and beyond.
+If going to a pub isn’t enough and you are missing home comforts like Yorkshire Tea (for you Brits), supermarkets like Meidi-Ya sell a variety of import items.

 8. Learn about drastic dedication at Nogi Shrine

-9. Enjoy the view at Keyakizaka Dōri (with added illuminations in winter)
+9. Enjoy the view from Keyakizaka Dōri (with added illuminations in winter)

-It may be best when partnered with the winter illuminations, but it’s a great vantage point without, offering great views of busy streets and Tokyo Tower.
-Although only on for a month and finishing at Christmas, the illuminations are just too good not to mention.
+It may be best when partnered with the winter illuminations, but it’s a great vantage point even without, offering views of busy streets and Tokyo Tower.

 10. Follow your sweet tooth to Toraya

-And of course enjoy some afternoon while you’re at it.
-Drinks are ¥770¥990, while the sweets will set you back anywhere between ¥1,200 and ¥1,700.
+Drinks are ¥770–¥990, while the sweets will set you back anywhere between ¥1,200 and ¥1,700.
 The menu and ingredients change seasonally, making it likely that you’ll be able to try different things each time you visit.

 12. Immerse yourself at teamLab

-Although teamLab isn’t technically in Roppongi, it’s far too close — and far too iconic — not to mention.
-Just next door in the equally upscale Azabudai Hills, you’ll find teamLab Borderless: MORI Building DIGITAL ART MUSEUM.
+Although teamLab isn’t technically in Roppongi, it’s too close — and too iconic — not to mention.
+Just down the road in Azabudai Hills, you’ll find teamLab Borderless: MORI Building DIGITAL ART MUSEUM.
 As the original teamLab installation, it’s not only one of Tokyo’s most famous attractions, but also one of the busiest.

-Note: Did you know there’s over 20 teamLab exhibitions across Japan?
+Did you know?
+There are more than 20 different teamLab exhibitions across Japan.

 13. Bonus: Sip on matcha, go sake tasting, or see some street art

-If you are wanting something stronger than matcha, then you could consider going on this This exclusive sake tasting.
-As part of this experience, you can make the most of Roppongi’s affluent atmosphere by drinking sake alongside various appetizers in a private room — a taste of the luxury life.
+If you are wanting something stronger than matcha, then you could consider an exclusive sake-tasting experience.
+You’ll get a taste of the luxury life as you sip sake alongside various appetizers in a private tatami room.

 There may not be as much street art in Roppongi as in Shibuya, but it’s still fun to wander the area and see what kind of stickers or unexpected public art you might discover.